Asma-Jamshidian2007/Asma-Jamshidian2007/README.md

 > I'm currently studing computer at Ariana Technical and Vocational School!
 > I am interested in cooperation with creativity oriented companies.
 > I am interested in learning everything and trying new thing.
 ---

+## 🤔 - Why?

+> When I was 11 years old, I liked to be a doctor or a nurse,But I've liked computers from childhood until now that I choose my target.
+I was always curious about everything and I didn't give up until I get the answer I wanted.
+Every time I researched about computers,
+> I didn't get the answer I wanted, and this made the subject more interesting to me.
+> I have been curious about computers for three years and I realized that my interest in computers has increased
+> Finally, I was drawn to the world of technology and embraced it.

 ## 📟 - Tecnologies and Technical skills